mrocklin/blog/_posts/work/2018-03-29-scaling-python.md

 Fortunately, modern fast hard drives do.

 A high-end laptop in 2018 has around 32GB of memory.
-On a database table with ten columns, this is around 400 million rows.
+This is the size of a database table with forty columns and 100 million rows.
 *Many* companys' data fits into this space.
 Or, even if the entire database doesn't fit, the working set that people tend to deal with *does*.